clicon/clixon-docs/restconf.rst

 The restconf deamon provides a http/https RESTCONF interface to the Clixon backend.
 It comes in two variants, as shown in the figure above:

   1. Native http, which combines a HTTP and Restconf server.
+Further, HTTP configuration is made using Clixon.
-  2. A reverse proxy (such as NGINX) and FastCGI where web and restconf function is separated
+  2. A reverse proxy (such as NGINX) and FastCGI where web and restconf function is separated.
+NGINX is used to make all HTTP configuration.

 The restconf daemon communicates with the backend using internal netconf over the ``CLIXON_SOCK``.
 If FCGI is used, there is also a FCGI socket specified by ``CLICON_RESTCONF_PATH``.